metrumresearchgroup/pkgr/integration_tests/tarball-install/guide.md

 and the ending environment will be equivalent, with the following differences:

 `pkgr plan` will indicate that R6 will be installed from a Tarball.
 `pkgr install` will install a R6 from the indicated tarball.
+`pkgr clean cache` will remove everything from the local cache. **Current observed behavior**: Clean removes most entries, but does not touch hashed tarball installations living in the cache.